Bukayo Saka injury update: Arsenal winger has 'good chance' of returning from hamstring surgery after international break

 The 23-year-old required an operation after suffering a hamstring injury in Arsenal's 5-1 win over Crystal Palace in December.

-Arteta said in midweek that Saka was making "very good progress" and following Arsenal's 1-0 win over Chelsea on Sunday, Arteta was asked about Saka's chances of featuring in April.
+Arteta said in midweek that Saka was making "very good progress" and following Arsenal's 1-0 win over Chelsea on Sunday, the Spaniard was asked about Saka's chances of featuring in April.

 - Arsenal 1-0 Chelsea - Report & highlights